watir/watirbook/README.md

 The next chapter will probably be installation, since a lot of people have problems with it.
 The next format will probably be [mobi][mobi].

-If you are reading this at Github, [Contents][contents] page links to finished chapters.
-If you are reading pdf or epub version, just read on.

 [buy]: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WVJATC56MJS3N
 [contents]: https://github.com/zeljkofilipin/watirbook/blob/master/contents.md
 [downloads]: https://github.com/zeljkofilipin/watirbook/downloads